MicrosoftDocs/azure-docs/articles/mariadb/howto-data-in-replication.md

 # How to configure Azure Database for MariaDB Data-in Replication

 In this article, you will learn how to set up Data-in Replication in the Azure Database for MariaDB service by configuring the master and replica servers.
 Data-in Replication allows you to synchronize data from a master MariaDB server running on-premises, in virtual machines, or database services hosted by other cloud providers into a replica in the Azure Database for MariaDB service.
+We recommanded you setup the data-in replication with [Global Transaction ID](https://mariadb.com/kb/en/library/gtid/) when your master service's version is 10.2 or above.

 This article assumes that you have at least some prior experience with MariaDB servers and databases.